About us

 VLAF's Main Forum executive is made up of representatives from each member organisation:

-- Bevan Warner, Victoria Legal Aid, Deputy Chair
+- Bevan Warner, Victoria Legal Aid

 - Joh Kirby, Victoria Law Foundation